 Thomas Ogden’s approach draws on the Kleinian conceptual system, as well as Winnicott’s ideas.
 Ogden deals with the mechanism of splitting in an ethological manner.
 He cites a chick’s instinctive reaction to perceiving the shape of a hawk’s wing.
 The chick does not attack the hawk, but flees to remove itself from danger (Ogden, 1986).
 Ogden writes about this in terms of the interaction between biological imprinting and psychological processing.
 He argues that the cognitive and emotional ability to organize experiences in patterns is based on a deep psychological foundation, common to all people, which gives unique meanings to innate biological impulses.
 The psychological manifestation of this mechanism includes avoiding an internal danger by completely rejecting it from its place within the self.
 This projection safeguards against anxieties, especially the fear of the destruction of self and significant others.
 Similarly, splitting allows a person to experience distinctive and unambiguous emotional states without ambivalence.
 Each emotional state is fully experienced in the present, while the emotional state that preceded it is completely erased (Ogden, 1986).

-Starting with splitting and projecting as primary mechanisms, we may progress to mechanisms of integrating partial objects, and development of subjective experiences of the self that enable a continuous sense of self.
+Starting with splitting and projecting as primary mechanisms, we may progress to the integration of partial objects, and development of subjective experiences of the self that enable a continuous sense of self.
 Further, there is perception of the Other as an integrative subject, separate, and independent, which makes it possible to experience complex and ambivalent feelings towards them (Ogden, 1986).
 This reflects the transition from the paranoid-schizoid position to the depressive position, as described in Klein’s theory.
 The described process is one of integrating the “good breast” and the “bad breast”.
 Partial objects begin to be understood as parts of a whole and complex object, which is sometimes good and sometimes bad.
 This reduces paranoid anxiety about total evil.
 As anxiety decreases, so does the need for splitting and projecting.
 The destructiveness that is rejected in the paranoid-schizoid position then creates a deep fear regarding the effect that one’s own anger may have on the object.
 This is termed depressive anxiety (Mitchell & Black, 1995).
 As libidinal organization progresses, a certain balance is achieved between the libido and aggression, between the life instinct and the death instinct, and a basis for emotional stability is formed (Klein, 2002).

+The split in the paranoid-schizoid position is illustrated by a case study of one of Klein's patients, called Rachel.
+After several years of analysis, Rachel brought up two tangible and powerful images that came to her as the treatment progressed.
+The first image was of small, delicate flowers.
+In front of this was another image of large and menacing human figures made of feces.
+Rachel felt that there was an affinity between the two images, but as much as she wanted them to merge, they remained separate.
+During the analysis, Rachel realized that both images represent the experiential qualities of her life: on the one side, a dark experience of destructiveness and hatred towards herself and others that she experienced as threatening; on the other side, moments of warm feelings within herself and in contact with others.
+This is the essence of the paranoid-schizoid position that splits "bad" from "good" as a mechanism for protection against the anxieties that can plague a person.